Thermalization at the femtoscale seen in high-energy Pb+Pb collisions

-As a corollary, one predicts a small increase in the average transverse momentum, represented as a black line, in ultracentral collisions.
-This effect has already been predicted on the basis of a simple thermodynamic argument~\cite{Gardim:2019brr} and confirmed by detailed hydrodynamic calculations~\cite{Nijs:2021clz}, but no experimental confirmation of this effect has been publicly reported so far.
-The increase is quantitatively predicted by our model calculation.
+As a corollary, we predict a small increase in the average transverse momentum, represented as a black line in Fig.~\ref{fig:panelplot} (b), in ultracentral collisions.
+This effect, which had been predicted a while ago~\cite{Gardim:2019brr,Nijs:2021clz}, has recently been observed by CMS collaboration~\cite{Bernardes:2023nnf}.
+Note that the increase is quantitatively predicted by our model calculation.